TAServers/.github/profile/README.md

-**This is a work in progress, we are currently migrating from a self hosted Gitea instance**

 # Total Anarchy Servers

 We are an unmoderated and non-restrictive Garry's Mod sandbox server with a focus on high quality development, applying an enterprise-style approach to server operation, DevOps, and addons.